Pregnancy Announcement ideas for Grandparents on Holidaysby Elizabeth MacDonald

 Are you just dying to tell your family the news that you are pregnant, but you want so badly to hold out until the upcoming holiday?

 At My Baby's Heartbeat Bear, we completely understand your excitement!
 We are going to try to help you keep your secret and share the news in a big way.
 The Christmas season is a time when families tend to come together and celebrate.
 They cook, bake, wrap, drink, laugh, and create memories.
 Choosing this time to tell them about the baby will solidify this as the best Christmas on record; until of course, next year when your baby is here!

-We have created a list to help inspire you to come up with the perfect way to tell your own parents that they are about to become grandparents.
-Most of the ideas came from the world of Pinterest, and links are included if the source was found.
+We have created a list to help inspire you to find the perfect way to tell your parents that they are about to become grandparents.

 Decorations are a great way to tell your parents you are pregnant.
 Bring over an ornament or new stocking for your parents to add at their house.

 When menu planning for Christmas Eve, request pickles and ice-cream for dessert, and make sure to write NO WINE for Mama!

 Start a tradition of family pajamas and gift a set to your parents.
 Make sure you include a matching onesie or baby pair of pj's in with grandpa's set!

 Let them unwrap a gift...